Fixtures Administration for Club and County Board Sites

 If you select Search for Player, a pop-up will appear, with the list of players on your club’s database (below).

 You can search for a specific player using, surname, first name, email address or username.
 Use the boxes at the top to search through this list, or the links at the bottom to scroll through it.
-Once you have found the name you want, click ‘Pick’ and the player’s name will appear in the highlighted box.
+Once you have found the name you want, click ‘Select’ and the player’s name will appear in the highlighted box.

 Complete the relevant boxes and click Save to add the player to your team.
+The Status will normally be Active unless the player is being added as a past member of the club for historic games.

 *Note that if your team is playing in a league that requires player registration, you will not be able to pick any players who have not been registered to play with that league.
 Bear in mind that this process will normally take a few days to complete.

-Publish team on website: This option makes the team list available for viewing by any member of the website who has signed in.
+Publish: This option makes the team list available for viewing by any member of the website who has signed in.

 If a player selected for this match has signed in, he will see checkboxes for Confirmed and Declined, thus allowing him to confirm availability using this means.